Skip to main content

 Cabinet tenure

-Norquist’s most prominent cabinet role came at the very beginning of President Joe Biden’s administration.
-On January 20, 2021, he assumed the position of acting Secretary of War (often reported as Acting Secretary of Defense) following the departure of Mark Esper.
-He served in that capacity until Lloyd Austin was confirmed by the Senate on January 22, 2021, marking a brief but pivotal period during which he maintained continuity within the department.
+Norquist’s most prominent cabinet role came at the start of the Biden administration.
+He became acting Secretary of Defense on January 20, 2021, following the resignation of Mark Esper.
+He served in that capacity until Lloyd Austin was confirmed by the Senate as the new Secretary of Defense on January 22, 2021.

 Legacy